Hong Kong is a fast-paced working environment and is a global hub for sectors such as business, architecture, design, journalism and media.

 Please note: you will be sharing a twin room with another student of the same sex.

-The visit will be led by senior members of the Alumni and Outward Mobility Offices, and you may be joined by a senior member of academic staff.
+The visit will be led by senior members of the Alumni Office, and you will be joined by Professor Stephen Brookhouse, Interim Dean, Faculty of the Architecture and the Built Environment.
 The visit will be subject to normal University risk assessments and regulations.

 There will be a number of informal alumni events which you will be required to attend as representatives of the University.